rouanw/flamongo/README.md

 Option|Description|Default
 ---|---|---
 `url`|URL of Mongo server.
 Note that Flamongo is meant for testing.
 See the Mongo [Connection String](https://docs.mongodb.com/manual/reference/connection-string/) docs for the URL format.
 By default, Flamongo is destructive.
-Use `preserveData` and be careful if you're planning to point it at your production server.|`mongodb://localhost:27017`
+Use `preserveData` and `preserveIndexes` and be careful if you're planning to point it at your production server.|`mongodb://localhost:27017`
 `databaseName` | Name of database to use | `test_indexes_db`
 `collectionName` | Name of collection to use | `test_indexes_collection`
 `preserveData` | When `true`, Flamongo will not insert or remove data | `false`